FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Lunar Lander

 "Lunar Lander" was not a very successful or popular game, but it pioneered vector graphics and had excellent physics for its time, simulating gravity and inertia quite well.
-Your controls were even similar to that Neil Armstrong had available during the Apollo landings - you could rotate your ship and fire the main engine to both slow your descent and control direction.
+Your controls were even similar to those Neil Armstrong had available during the Apollo landings - you could rotate your ship and fire the main engine to both slow your descent and control direction.
 To execute a successful landing, you needed to gently touch down on one of the three landing pads before running out of fuel (you could actually successfully land on empty as well if you ran out just before touchdown and did not go fast).

 A good landing caused the scenery to change randomly and you got to do it all over.